massoncheg/forgejo-docs/admin/storage.md

 ## Undocumented features

-It is **strongly** recommended to avoid using undocumented features (such as `[storage.attachments]` as an alternative to `[attachments]` for instance) because their behavior is not thoroughly tested and may lead to unexpected results.
+It is **strongly** recommended to avoid using undocumented features - such as `[storage.attachments]` as an alternative to `[attachment]` for instance (the plural is not a typo, it is a unification problem) - because their behavior is not thoroughly tested and may lead to unexpected results.